Judge Dredd: Fictional character biography

 In 2107, Dredd loses his eyes in combat during the story City of the Damned.
-He has them replaced with bionic eyes that grant him night-vision.
+He has them replaced with bionic eyes that grant him night vision.
 In 2112, he suffers near-fatal wounds when a battle causes him to fall into a lake of acidic chemicals, burning his entire body.
-Later on, he undergoes rejuvenation treatment, healing him and adding more vitality than a man his age would normally have.
+Later, he undergoes rejuvenation treatment, healing him and adding more vitality than a man his age would normally have.
 In 2130, Dredd is diagnosed with cancer of the duodenum, though it was benign.
-In 2138, at 72 years old, Dredd undergoes another "rejuve" treatment after being ordered to.
+In 2138, at 72 years old, Dredd undergoes another "rejuve" treatment after being ordered to do so.
 It is specified that his entire epidermis, vascular, and muscular tissue are rebuilt on a cellular level, once again restoring some lost youth and vitality.
 He turns down an offer for a full treatment that would rebuild his internal organs and skeleton.

 Although Dredd holds his duty above every other priority, this devotion is not blind.
 On two occasions (in "The Robot Wars" and "Tale of the Dead Man"), Dredd resigns from the force on principle, but both times he later returns, believing the Judge System, while imperfect and vulnerable to corruption, is the best protection that currently exists for people.
 In 2113, Dredd insists the Justice Department gamble its existence on a referendum to prove its legitimacy.
 In 2116, he risks 20 years imprisonment with hard labour when he challenges the policy of a Chief Judge.
-In 2129, Dredd threatens to resign if the Chief Judge doesn't change the city's harsh anti-mutant apartheid laws.
+In 2129, Dredd threatens to resign if the Chief Judge does not change the city's harsh anti-mutant apartheid laws.

 In 2129 (2000 AD #1535), Dredd is present when his clone-father Eustace Fargo is revived from cryogenic suspension, only to die later the same day.
 Before Fargo dies, he calls for Dredd to be at his side and admits his conclusion that the Judge system was a mistake that killed the American Dream, that it was meant to fix things but not last forever.
 Since Joe and Rico Dredd are his blood, Eustace hopes they will fix his mistakes, implying they should replace the Judge System with something else (he was unaware Rico Dredd had gone renegade and later died by Joe's hand).
 After Eustace Fargo dies, Dredd decides not to share the man's final words.